timmyd7777/SSCore/README.md

 **SSCore** is Southern Stars' astronomical core code and data library.
 It contains routines for astronomical calculations like time conversion, coordinate transformation, orbital mechanics, lunar and planetary position computation.
 It also contains functions for importing, storing, and combining data from a variety of astronomical catalogs.

 SSCore is written in highly portable, modern C++.
-It has been tested on MacOS, iOS, Android, Linux, and Windows.
+It has been tested on MacOS, iOS, Android, Linux, Windows, and web browsers, via [Emscripten](https://emscripten.org).
 It uses common STL types and language features (string, vector, map; operator overloading) and stack-based memory management wherever possible to produce compact, highly efficient, optimized code.

 This repository also includes simple test programs which serve as examples of how to use the API.
-Build environments for MacOS, iOS, Android, Windows, and Linux are included.
+Build environments for MacOS, iOS, Android, Windows, Linux, and Emscripten are included.
 The iOS version includes a plain C wrapper for the C++ classes which makes them useable from Swift.
 The Android version contains Java wrappers and JNI code which allows the C++ classes to be called from either a Java- or Kotlin-based Android environment.

 License
 -------